Boskey/tko-td-demo/workshop/content/exercises/34-enterprise-observability.md

 ---
 ../images/to_Login_Page.png

-- Login to Tanzu Oberservability using the credentials mentioned under the Tanzu Observability section
+- Login to Tanzu Observability.
+You should have received an email with a link to creating credentials.

 ---
 ../images/to_Kubernetes_Nodes.png